Engee documentation

 data = engee.run(m);

-From the obtained model data, plot the counter variables cnt and the traffic light section status code light:
+From the obtained model data, we will plot the counter variables. cnt and the status code of the traffic light sections light:

 In [ ]: